Constellations in prime elements of number fields: Precise statements of main theorems and the outline of the proofs

 \

 \textbf{Step~7}: By sending such a copy of $K_{r+1}^{(r)}$ in $E$ under $T$, we obtain a corner consisting of elements of $C$ in $\ZZ^r$.
 The image of the resulting corner in $C$ under $\phi_S$ is an $S$-constellation in $B$.
-This completes the rough description of the proof of our relative multidimensional Szemer\'{e}di theorem.
+This completes the rough description of the proof of our relative multidimensional Szemeredi theorem.

 Finally, the image of this $S$-constellation under $\Aff_{W,b}$ is a desired $S$-constellation in $A$!